Legislature(2021 - 2022)BARNES 124

 ARIELLE WIGGIN, Staff, Representative Liz Snyder, Alaska State

-Legislature, on behalf of Representative Snyder, prime sponsor,
+Legislature, on behalf of Representative Snyder, prime sponsor

-Health would be specified in the bill.
+Department of Health would be specified in the bill.

 8:19:52 AM